frochet/quiceh/README.md

 avoid creating packet bursts that could cause short-term congestion and losses in the network.

-quiche exposes pacing hints for outgoing packets through the [`at`] field of the [`SendInfo`] structure that is returned by the [`send()`] method.
+quiceh exposes pacing hints for outgoing packets through the [`at`] field of the [`SendInfo`] structure that is returned by the [`send()`] method.
 This field represents the time when a specific packet should be sent into the network.